Acute: Refers to symptoms that start and worsen quickly but do not last over a long time.

 Sarcoma: A cancer that develops in the tissues that support and connect the body, such as fat and muscle.
 Learn more about sarcoma .

 Stage: A way of describing cancer, such as where it is located, whether or where it has spread, and whether it is affecting the functions of other organs in the body.
-Learn more about staging .
+Learn more about stages of cancer .